BrewBlox/brewblox-documentation/docs/user/startup.md

 brewblox-ctl install
 ```

-This will walk you through the relevant choices, and then install Brewblox in a directory of your choice.
+This will walk you through the relevant choices, and then create the Brewblox install directory.
+By default, `~/brewblox` is used as install directory.

 ## Interlude: Navigating Linux directories